NoxPengwin/sync_obsidian/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You can directly run the script or add a cron job for automatic updates.
+You can either run the script manually or set up a cron job for automatic syncing.

 The default directory is set to `~/Document/Obsidian Vault`.
-Change it to the actual directory when you run the script for the first time:
+If you need to sync a different location, specify the path when running the script:
 ```bash
 ./sync_obsidian.sh /path/to/your_vault
 ```
+Don't forget the argument for cron jobs.
+You can hardcode the path too.

 **Note**: Do NOT run this with sudo or it might change the file ownership to root and cause permission issues.
 If this happens, reset the ownership by running `sudo chown -R user:user ~/Documents/Obsidian\ Vault`.
 Replace `user:user` with your username.